antcolag/runner/readme.md

 }
 ```

-When the above sketch is flashed on the Arduino board
+When the above sketch is flashed on the Arduino board,

-the sketch provides
+the sketch will provides

-- an interface on the Serial line
+- a shell interface on the Serial line
 - `pm` command for pin mode,
 - `dw` command for digital write
 - a couple of utils commands to have some useful information about the system.

-You can write on the serial interfce of Arduino ide `pm 13 1`, then `pm 13 1` and `pm 13 0` to make Arduino blink at your will, also you can write `free` to get info about free memory and `info` to have name and type of all the entries added to the the system
+You can write on the serial interfce of Arduino ide `pm 13 1`, then `dw 13 1` and `dw 13 0` to make Arduino blink at your will, also you can write `free` to get info about free memory and `info` to have name and type of all the entries added to the the system

 Commands
 ===